Insidiae/perpetual-testing-initiative/Round 0/log-tldr.md

 ### R0D12

 Just did some sections on the WebDev Bootcamp course while researching how to use Tailwind on my MERN project.

+### R0D13

+Finished the NumPy section on the ZTM Machine Learning course.